yannbertrand/apple-watch-workouts-year-review/readme.md

 Please go to [Grafana documentation](https://grafana.com/docs/grafana/latest/features/panels/singlestat/) and have fun exploring 😊.

-### Why is my preferred activity not displayed?

-Because I didn't take time to find them automatically (cycling, walking, running, swimming, strengh training and volleyball are hardcoded).
-Contributions are welcome!

 ### How do I update my data?

 You'll have to export the zip file and run `npm start export.zip` again.